klmcwhirter/oci-shared-images/README.md

 ## Dev Container Specific Concerns
 > Note that `vscode` is installed in `fedora-dev-base` for `vscode-server` primarily.
 This is required by the **Dev Containers** `vscode` extension.
+>
+> When switchng projects (and devcontainer) that needs different extensions I find I need to `rm -fr ~/.vscode-server` before creating the new devcontainer.
+> This is a downside of mounting my `$HOME` directory that I live with.

 When using the `fedora-*-dx` images in a devcontainer please make sure to do the following.